andyhasit/redrunner/README.md

 </body>
 ```

-### Views
+### 4.2 Views

 A view is an object which controls a section of the DOM.
 Views can contain nested views, forming a tree which will mirror the broad structure of the page.

+Views are the only building blocks which RedRunner supplies - there are no controllers, widgets, services or other gimmicks (but views have internal parts which you can work with).

 You define a view by extending the `View` class: